| February 2008 - Dealing with "Problem" Employees

 and mentors who helped me deal with them.
 [I have to admit that at the

+time I had a much less philosophical view.]
 I once had an employee I'll call Jane (not her real name).
 Jane had

 been an excellent project manager and I had worked on her projects before she